Lum v. Rice: Mississippi Supreme Court

 Ethridge found the most relevant precedent to be Moreau v.
 Grandich, a 1917 case where, in an opinion he had also authored, a unanimous court upheld the dismissal of several children of a white couple from the Bay St. Louis schools after it was learned that they had a Black great-grandmother.
 (Note: The record suggests that she was a Native American with dark skin who was considered Black since she socialized with Black people and worshipped at a black church.)
 While that case had not gone beyond the instant issue in deciding that those whose racial heritage was colored above a certain threshold were themselves legally colored, Ethridge wrote, "a careful reading of the opinion ... shows that the court did not intend to restrict the term 'colored' to persons having negro blood in their veins or who were descendants of negroes or of the negro race."

 The state had also, since 1892, prohibited marriages between whites and Asians, for whom it used the term "Mongolians", the latter being defined as anyone with more than one-eighth Asian ancestry.
 Asians and coloreds, also barred from marrying whites, were free to marry each other, Ethridge noted.
 He added that a pair of U.S. Supreme Court decisions had both held that Asians were not white or Caucasian in the historical sense of how that word had been understood in the United States.

-Lum's right to an education was not affected by the decision, Ethridge concluded.
+Martha Lum's right to an education was not affected by the decision, Ethridge concluded.
 She could attend the colored school, but did not have to, as she could also be educated privately, as long as she was educated.
 Lum and Brewer petitioned the U.S. Supreme Court for certiorari.